Strength of a Woman (album): Singles

-Capitol Records released several singles in promotion of Strength of a Woman, including promotional singles "Glow" and the album's title track.
+Capitol Records released several singles in promotion of Strength of a Woman, including promotional singles "Glow Up" and the album's title track.
 Lead single "Thick of It" was released by Capitol Records on October 7, 2016.
 Sampling from "Give a Little Love" by Scottish pop rock band Bay City Rollers, the song topped the US Adult R&B Songs chart for a record-breaking 16 consecutive weeks, surpassing Blige's previous best with "Be Without You," which had spent 14 weeks at number one in 2006.
 Vaulting to the top spot in only four weeks, it marked the chart's quickest run to number one since Whitney Houston's "Exhale (Shoop Shoop)" (1995) as well as Blige's fifth chart topper.
 It also reached number 47 on US Hot R&B/Hip-Hop Songs chart and was ranked seventh on Billboards 2017 Adult R&B Songs year-end chart.

 Follow-up "U + Me (Love Lesson)," a midtempo soul ballad about a breakup, was issued on February 17, 2017.
 The song became Blige's sixth chart-topper at the US Adult R&B Songs chart when it reached the summit on the May 6 chart issue.
 Billboard ranked it eighth on its 2017 Adult R&B Songs year-end chart.
 Third single "Love Yourself" featuring rapper ASAP Rocky was released on March 30, 2017.
 The song contains samples from "Nobody Knows" (1970) by The SCLC Operation Breadbasket Orchestra And Choir.
 The album version of the song which features Kanye West, peaked at number 11 on the US Adult R&B Songs chart.
 Fourth and final single "Set Me Free" was released on July 19, 2017.
 It became Blige's 22nd top-ten hit on the US Adult R&B Songs chart, peaking at number eight, while tying the record for most top-10 hits on that chart.